Believe it or not, Photoshop blend modes are pretty cool. Just take a look at this.

 All you need to do is invert the grey layer with ⌘-i.
 This will have a smoothing effect.
 All you need to do is mask areas you don’t want smoothed.

 Blend If functionality is accessed in a layer’s blending options.
 You can access this from the fx button at the bottom of the Layers panel or by double-clicking on a layer’s icon.
 At the bottom of the Blending Options dialogue, you’ll see the the Blend If controls.

 Use blend modes in the provided photos to execute each of the tasks described above.

 - Lighten the foreground and darken the background using blend modes (and masks).

 - Create a lens flare where the sun is shining behind the man.

 - Use the sharpen with High Pass method to gently sharpen the photo of chipmunks.

 - Use the High Pass technique to smooth the woman’s skin.

-- Use blend if to hide the black around the moon.
-Make the moon appear as though it is behind the grassy hill.
+- Use Blend If to blend the black around the moon.
+Also, make the moon appear as though it’s behind the grass using Blend If.